mingfeima/pytorch_nersc_wheel/README.md

     # Update the parameters as normal
     # note that we only sync parameters at the begining of each epoch
-    # the updated parameter is supposed to identical across ranks since the accumulated gradient is identical
+    # the updated parameter is supposed to be identical across ranks since the accumulated gradient is identical
     optim.step()

 ```